xibz/spec/links.md

 The chain ID header will continue to propagate, unless the user explicitly starts a new CDEvent chain.
-If there is no chain ID, the client will generate one and that will be used for the lifetime of the whole events chain
+If there is no chain ID, the client will generate one and that will be used for the lifetime of the whole events chain.

-Further, links are always constructed from the consumer point of view, with the exception being the start and stop links.
-Allowing for start and stop to be sent immediately, as opposed from the consumers point of view, allows for single node events and/or allowing for UI systems to display as events are occurring.
-This means when an event is consumed, the consumer will send a link connecting itself to the parent event, as the consumer will know its context id which a parent event would not be aware of.
-Wneh I care.
+Further, when links are created from a producer and consumer point of view, the producer will not know what is consuming a CDEvent.
+This makes connecting CDEvents to one another difficult from a producer's point of view.
+To mitigate this, links will be constructed from the consumer with the exceptions of the start and stop links.
+When a service knows how CDEvents are connected, the service can choose to connect them themselves.
+A good example of this is when a service runs tests.
+There is no need for the consumer to construct this, and can all be done from the service running the test.

 ```
 +-----+      +-----+      +-----+                                                                +--------------+         +-----------+